stephengaito/documentArchive/racket/design/architecture/buildTools/Readme.md

       * **unit** the unit specifications for the browser implementation.

-      * **vendor** a collection of the minified javascript and CSS code required for to check the specifications.
+      * **vendor** a collection of the minified javascript and CSS code required to check the specifications.

+      * **workspace** a local collection of diSimpExplorer artefacts used in checking the specifications.

     * **server**